Back to resource center

 • Include provenance in the menu descriptions, such as: wild-foraged berries, local tomatoes, and upstate-grown apples.

-• Highlight specific cuisines, such as: Tex-Mex, Thai, Mexican, Italian, Mediterranean, Indian and Southern.
+• Highlight specific cuisines, such as: Tex-Mex, Thai, Mexican, Italian, Mediterranean, Indian, and Southern.

-• Ensure descriptions convey the fulfilling qualities of meatless items, such as: filling, satisfying, satiating and hearty.
+• Ensure descriptions convey the fulfilling qualities of meatless items, such as: filling, satisfying, satiating, and hearty.